senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **purgeRepository**

-    - Purges all entity data in the entire repository.
+    - Purges all data in the repository, except the configuration. (...ALL CAPS!)
         - Very dangerous method

 1. **reinitialize**